trafficinc/CodeIgniter-Authit/README.md

 CodeIgniter Authit
 ==================

-** **This repo is now archived, the code should still work fine in CI 3, but will not be maintained**

 A lightweight and flexible CodeIgniter 3 authentication library.
 It comes packaged with an example `Auth` class and related views so that you can get your CI project up and running in minutes.
 Test/View, sent emails with an email preview that allows you to view the last sent email by going to ...auth/sentemails.
 See config/authit to turn on for development, off for production, and on each authentication action you want it on, already enabled on password reset functionality by default.

 Requirements